 Don’t forget that your firearm needs to be unloaded.
 I usually unload the magazines, too, just in case.

-Pack Ammunition, if You’d Like
+Pack Ammunition, If You’d Like

-Ammunition can be packed in your checked bags, as long as it’s in the original packaging or stored in a hard-sided case.
+Ammunition can be packed in your checked bags as long as it’s in the original packaging or stored in a hard-sided case.
 Just be sure the ammo is contained and not able to “escape” in your suitcase.
 Nothing is more annoying than chasing down rounds in your baggage.
 As well, you may need to check to be sure you don’t go over the amount of ammo you’re allowed to pack.
 For instance, some airlines have regulations on total weight.
 Oh, and let’s not forget that hollow-points are illegal in some states.
 So, again: Know before you go!

 Cooperate with the Rules

 While I would not suggest walking to the counter and stating, “I have a gun,” you should be prepared to “declare” your unloaded firearm (in its locked, hard-sided case), and then go through the motions.
 They may ask you to fill out a card or form or even show that the firearm is unloaded and locked in its case.
 Comply.
 And be prepared.
-You never know if this will be the airline worker’s first time to check a firearm through or their 1,001st!
+You never know if this will be the airline worker’s first time to check a firearm through or the person’s 1,001!